tjkoifoly/ConcurrentTaksDemo/README.md

 # ConcurrentTaksDemo

 3 tasks run concurrent

-Demo was build using NSOperationQueue
+Demo was built using NSOperationQueue